NeuralTrust/docs.neuraltrust.ai/docs/red-teaming/getting-started/step-by-step/overview.md

 By the end of these guides, you'll have:

-- A custom evaluation set from your RAG.
+- A custom EvaluationSet from your RAG.
 - A custom objective attack against your LLM.
 - A complience scan against your LLM.